The state's official state fruit is the apple, and Washington produces more apples than any other state in the country.

 Today, Lewis County is known for its scenic beauty, outdoor recreational opportunities, and historic sites.
 The county continues to be influenced by its rich logging heritage and is home to several museums and exhibits that showcase its history.
 Additionally, Lewis County serves as a gateway to Mount Rainier National Park, attracting visitors from around the world.

-This timeline provides a condensed summary of the historical journey of Lewis County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lewis County, Washington.

 • 1845: Lewis County is established as one of the original nine counties in the Washington Territory.